MagdElDinAhmed/DD1-Project1/README.md

 - The second line should contain a set of numbers that represent the minterms, separated by commas.

-- The third and final line should contain the don't care terms (if any), also separated by commas.
+- The third and final line should contain the don't care terms (if any, if there are not any, write NA on the third line), also separated by commas.

 #### Minimum Requirements